-Urban Putt is Denver's first and only indoor miniature golf course.
+Holey Moley (formerly Urban Putt) is the city's first and only indoor miniature golf course.
 Located in the 130-year-old City Cable Railway Building, Urban Putt’s two high-tech nine-hole courses are decked out with thousands of LED lights, motion sensors and sound effects.
 But the detail most likely to delight both locals and visitors is the collection of Denver landmarks.
 Putt past Denver International Airport, around Red Rocks Park & Amphitheatre and through the Colorado State Capitol, complete with gold dome.
-And lest you think mini golf is only for mini humans, note that Urban Putt is 21+ after 8 p.m. and includes a full bar and a menu of pizzas, burgers, sandwiches, salads and more.
+And lest you think mini golf is only for mini-humans, note that Urban Putt is 21+ after 8 p.m. and includes a full bar and a menu of pizzas, burgers, sandwiches, salads and more.

 Okay, so this one is technically indoor-outdoor, but we’re including it here because you can comfortably play rain, snow or shine.
 Both the Topgolf in Centennial and the Topgolf in Thornton have more than 100 covered, climate-controlled hitting bays.
 Play against up to five friends in a variety of games — every ball is micro-chipped to track your shots.
 Got a non-golfer in the group?
 The Centennial location also includes a game hall with new and retro arcade games.
 After all the physical exertion, you’re bound to work up an appetite.
 Simply flag down one of the bay hosts and order something from the extensive food and drink menu.